 Procedure: - Informal complaints

-- Made verbally, may be resolved satisfactorily by telephone or a face to face meeting usually by the Director of Operations.
+- Made verbally, may be resolved satisfactorily by telephone or a face to face meeting usually by the Operations Manager.
 These should be logged, records filed and a note that they were resolved satisfactorily.
 These complaints would not normally be a part of the annual review.

 Procedure: - Formal complaints